Austria and Switzerland Itinerary : 7-10 Days in Central Europe

 Hotel des Alps: When I visited Lucerne the last time, I stayed at this lovely 3-star hotel – the location is absolutely fantastic and it was probably one of the best 3star hotels I stayed at.

 So, personally, I think, there is no better 3-star hotel with a better location in Lucerne than this hotel.
+Click here to find the best rates for your stay at Hotel des Alpes.

 Budget Hotels in Lucerne

 Seminarhaus Bruchmatt: If you don’t want to stay in a hostel but prefer budget hotels check out Seminar Bruchmatt.
 The hotel offers the best value for the money.
 It only takes 10 minutes to get to Chapel Street, and a few more minutes to arrive at the train station.
+Click here to get the best rates for a stay at Seminarhaus Bruchmatt

 Things to Do and Places to Visit in Lucerne: